91khr/lines9/README.md

     var value: func(number): string
     # Names of autocmds the component listens to
     var autocmds: list<list<string> | string>
-    # The listeners in the component
+    # The listeners in the component, akin to that in Config
     var listeners: dict<dict<list<func>>>
 endclass
 ```

 The name returned by `dispatch` should be a valid scheme name.

+### Events

 Some events are defined by default: